Purpose

 schema

 Specify the schema to contain the index.
-If you omit schema
+If you omit schema, then Oracle Database creates the index in your own schema.

 index